 - Winning a 2019 Diversity & Inclusion Award from North Carolina Lawyers Weekly in recognition of NCAJ’s work to change the culture and advance diversity and inclusion within the legal profession

 - Launch of the Diversity & Inclusion Book Club with a discussion of “The Color of Law: A Forgotten History of How Our Government Segregated America” by Richard Rothstein in April 2021

-While achieving these milestones, the Diversity & Inclusion Committee has consistently sought to spread throughout NCAJ an awareness of systemic bias and to provide ways for members and leaders to address and change the culture of the organization.
+While achieving these milestones, the Diversity, Equity & Inclusion Committee has consistently sought to spread throughout NCAJ an awareness of systemic bias and to provide ways for members and leaders to address and change the culture of the organization.
 Coordinating editors of our quarterly “Trial Briefs” magazine have focused on topics such as the #MeToo Movement and how LGBTQ Rights and Immigrant Rights affect various practice areas.
-A monthly series of free member webinars, begun in 2020 by the Diversity & Inclusion Committee, explores a wide variety of topics including immigration issues, disability rights, educator sexual misconduct, addressing racial inequality in civil and criminal matters, cultural change in the justice system, recognizing mental illness and work-life balance.
+A series of free member webinars, begun in 2020 by the Diversity, Equity & Inclusion Committee, explores a wide variety of topics including immigration issues, disability rights, educator sexual misconduct, addressing racial inequality in civil and criminal matters, cultural change in the justice system, recognizing mental illness and work-life balance.

-NCAJ’s Diversity & Inclusion Committee realizes that the struggle for fairness and equity continues, and the group will continue its work in myriad ways by paying vigilant attention to matters of diversity, inclusion and equity in everything NCAJ does.
+NCAJ’s Diversity, Equity & Inclusion Committee realizes that the struggle for fairness and equity continues, and the group will continue its work in myriad ways by paying vigilant attention to matters of diversity, inclusion and equity in everything NCAJ does.